A Prayer for When the World Makes You Anxious

 I watch the evening news.
-And, I'm convinced they shouldn't no longer call it evening news, friends, they should call it: The Anxiety Hour.
+And, I'm convinced they should no longer call it evening news, friends, they should call it: The Anxiety Hour.
 Do you watch it too?
 Do you feel it crawl all over you?

 You see the tears.
 You see the evil.
 You see the injustice.
 You see the pain.
 You see the prognosis.
 You see no answers.
 You feel helpless.

 If you could do something to change anything, you would.
 But, you feel small, unable.
-You assure yourself, even your loudest call would ring hallow and uncared for, in this echo-chamber called the world.
+You assure yourself, even your loudest call would ring hollow and uncared for, in this echo-chamber called the world.

 There is an undercurrent of fear.
 The tensions under the surface of forced calmness are like riptides.
 They are rising.
 We all see them.
 We want to turn away.
 Pretend.
 Run.
 Hide.
 Shiver.
 Shake.

 Yet, is this what Jesus called us to?
 Self-preservation and dread?
 Worry and anxiety?